collective/collective.easyformplugin.createdx/README.rst

 collective.easyformplugin.createdx
 ==================================

-Create dexterity objects from easyform submissions
+Creates Plone content objects from EasyForm submissions.

 Features
 --------

-`Easyform <https://pypi.org/project/collective.easyform/>`_ action to create dexterity items.
+`Easyform <https://pypi.org/project/collective.easyform/>`_ action to create Plone/Dexterity content items.

 Converters to meet the target fields requirements for example a data_handler to add timezone info to be able to create events.